 The police are trained to gather evidence and so you might accidentally incriminate yourself or someone else.
-Never identify anyone as the organiser or co-ordinator unless it is with their permission - they might see themselves differently.
-Instead of trying to decide when it seems ‘safe’ to answer, just say “No comment” to all questions – during ‘informal chats’, in the police van and especially in police interviews.
+Never identify anyone as an 'organiser', 'co-ordinator' or 'leader' - they might see themselves differently or may not want to be known to the police in this capacity.
+Instead of trying to decide when it seems ‘safe’ to answer, just say “no comment” to all questions – during ‘informal chats’, in the police van and especially in police interviews.

 No Personal Details